minjung-mj-kim/project/fake_news/README.md

     - Integrating the findings from the above, build a better performing model and test.

+    - (Optional, for fun) Try to generate and test on (probably) non-existing type of news, such as true events written with fake news vibe, or wrong news with professional tone.

 # Known characteristics of fake news

-I summarized the judging criteria about credibility of news into three categories.
+I summarized the characteristics of fake news into three categories.
+Those characteristics come from the well known judging criteria and my personal impression (1.3., 2.1., and 2.3.).
 Among the below, utilizable features are tested and used in this analysis.

 1. Information-wise